-For the basic version with 6 GB of RAM and 128 GB of internal memory, Samsung is charging $1,000, and the version with 8 GB of RAM and 512 GB of memory will cost you $1,250.
+In this day and age, it’s no surprise when a smartphone with the features of a Samsung Galaxy Note 9 exceeds the 1,000 dollar barrier.
+The device’s predecessor, the Galaxy Note 8, already scratched at this limit.
+For the basic version of the Note 9 with 6 GB of RAM and 128 GB of internal memory, Samsung is charging $1,000, and the version with 8 GB of RAM and 512 GB of memory will cost you $1,250.

 Samsung’s design team didn’t have to recreate much on the 6.4-inch phablet, and it's much more focused on improving the details.
 The huge high-resolution Infinity display dominates the front of the panel , and on the back Samsung has finally moved the fingerprint sensor to a more convenient position.

 The back stands out a little more in comparison to the previous model thanks to the repositioning of the fingerprint reader.
 It's now easier to reach, but as is the case with previous models, it does not stand out for its speed.